tpaknok/EcoCoMix/README.md

 ## Main function

-The main function of this package is CPR, which conduct Bayesian phylogenetic GLMM using INLA.
-Briefly, the function automatically constructus the phylogenetic covariance between communities based on their composition and the evolutionary history of the species.
+The main function of this package is CPR, which conducts Bayesian phylogenetic GLMM using INLA.
+Briefly, the function automatically constructs the phylogenetic covariance matrix between communities based on their composition and the evolutionary history of the species.
 Read this [vignette](https://tpaknok.github.io/CPR/articles/Empirical_single.html) for a start.